JaJa2006/MAD24_P04_Team2/README.md

 Feature 2 - Allow users to listen to music while the study session timer is on (using notification and media player) (Jaden)<br>
-•	On the timer page there will be a section allowing users to create playlist
+•	On the timer page there will be a section allowing users to create playlist<br>
-•	Users will then able to see the playlist they made and add songs to it
+•	Users will then able to see the playlist they made and add songs to it<br>
-•	Users will be able to select the playlist they want to play while the timer is on
+•	Users will be able to select the playlist they want to play while the timer is on<br>
-•	When the timer is started, the songs in the selected playlist will be played
+•	When the timer is started, the songs in the selected playlist will be played<br>
-•	A notification will be sent allowing the user to see the timer and the song being played
+•	A notification will be sent allowing the user to see the timer and the song being played<br>
-•	The notification will also allow users to skip songs or go to the previous song
+•	The notification will also allow users to skip songs or go to the previous song<br>

 Feature 3 - Allow users to swipe for deleting and editing cards. (using recycler views in a fragment.)
 (Rumaisa)<br>
 •	There will be a new button on the deck to manage the deck<br>